leakko/my-portfolio-CAA/README.md

                 <li>
                        Now we style the first button.
                        We give some space between it and the second one.
-                       Then we set the width of the buttom to be able to contain all its content.
+                       Then we set the width of the button to be able to contain all its content.
     <pre>
         <code>
             .presentation a:first-child {